kunall17/react-native-markdown-editor/README.md

 #### Customize the helper button

-You can customize the helper button using the `renderButton` prop.
+You can customize the helper button using the `markdownButton` prop.
 The buttons are rendered using a `FlatList` and the data passed is the [Formats](https://github.com/kunall17/react-native-markdown-editor/blob/master/lib/src/Formats.js)

-renderButton can be method like
+markdownButton can be method like

 ```
-const defaultRenderButton = ({ item, getState, setState }) =>
+const defaultMarkdownButton = ({ item, getState, setState }) =>
   <Button
     title={item.key}
     onPress={() => item.onPress({ getState, setState, item })}